MyTooliT/ICOtronic/Documentation/Containerization.md

 ### Creating a Docker Image

 To create a Docker image that contains ICOtronic just install the package with `pip` inside your `Dockerfile`.
 We recommend that you use a virtual environment to install the package.
-For an example, please take a look at the [`Dockerfile` in the folder Docker](Docker/Dockerfile).
+For an example, please take a look at our [`Dockerfile`](https://github.com/MyTooliT/ICOtronic/blob/main/Docker/Dockerfile).

 ### Building the Docker Image

-If you do not want to create a `Dockerfile` yourself, you can build an image based on our Docker example file:
+If you do not want to create a `Dockerfile` yourself, you can build an image based on our Docker example file.
+To do that, please run the following command in the root of the repository:

 ```sh
 docker build -t mytoolit/icotronic -f Docker/Dockerfile .